-When it comes to location, the highest average paycheck ($87K annually) can be spotted in San Antonio; Fort Drum (about $86K), Fort Meade (approximately $82K), and Aberdeen Proving Ground ($80K) are the next top-paying cities.
+When it comes to location, the highest average paycheck ($88K per year) can be spotted in San Antonio, Texas; Fort Meade, Md. ($82K), Honolulu, Hawaii (around $80K), and Aberdeen, Md. (approximately $65K) are the next top-paying cities.
 Colorado Springs, Colo. is one of the lowest-paid cities, with earnings averaging about $40K.
-U.S. Army's Civilian Work Force workers in New Jersey earn the most — $117K per year on average.
+U.S. Army's Civilian Work Force workers in New Jersey earn the most — $117K annually on average.

 Years of Experience